“Among our most universal human longings is to affect the world with our actions somehow, to leave an imprint with our existence.” — Maria Popova

 - “Never forget, there are jobs you can get and jobs you can invent.”

-A Preview of Maria Popova’s Upcoming Book Figuring
+A Preview of Maria Popova’s Book Figuring

-“Figuring explores the complexities, varieties, and contradictions of love, and the human search for truth, meaning, and transcendence, through the interwoven lives of several historical figures across four centuries.”
+- “Figuring explores the complexities, varieties, and contradictions of love, and the human search for truth, meaning, and transcendence, through the interwoven lives of several historical figures across four centuries.”

 - “Emanating from these lives are larger questions about the measure of a good life and what it means to leave a lasting mark of betterment on an imperfect world.”